hayfa-snen/We-connect-Africa/README.md

 All logs and temporary data will be written to the `qdata` folder.

-## Smart contracts
+## Smart contracts:
 There are two smart contracts, both stored in the `contracts.sol` file and lightly commented:

-1- bankContract
+1- bankContract:

 This contract implements the main logic of the cross-border payement system.
 One PRIVATE instance of the contract must be deployed for EACH participating bank on the network and it will store private transaction data and balance.
 It has many verification steps to avoid bank personification, fraud and overdraft transactions.
 Most of the checks are made by the contract itself, but the overdraft protection must be made by an active regulator node.

-2- regulatorTransactionList
+2- regulatorTransactionList:

 This contract stores and serves the public data to the private contracts.
 Public data are transactions hashes and participating banks information.

-3- supplyContract
+3- supplyContract:

 This contract stores and serves position and owner of supplies.

-## Transaction confirmation logic
+## Transaction confirmation logic:
 Transactions are published privately by the sender bank and must only be sent to the recipient and to the regulator nodes (privateFor parameter).
 They are created in an UNCONFIRMED state and are only final if they are confirmed.
 After publishing the private transaction, the sender bank must publish the same transaction hash in the public transaction log (regulatorTransactionList public contract) to ensure that all the parts are aware of the transaction.
 Transactions can only be confirmed and reflect on bank balances if they are stored in the public transaction log and they can be confirmed by two ways:

 1- By the regulator calling the confirmTransactionRegulator function